jrpotter/notebook/notes/combinatorics/multiplicative-principle.md

 The **multiplicative principle** states that two finite sets $A$ and $B$ satisfy $$|A \times B| = |A| \cdot |B|$$

+This can be generalized to any number of finite sets in the obvious way.

 %%ANKI
 Basic
 What does the multiplicative principle state?